Vang Vieng - River and Mountain View with cow.

 Kong Lor Cave (from Pakse) – 112,000LAK ($12USD)

 Most famous as a stop on the Thakhek Loop, Kong Lor Cave is well worth visiting even without the stunning motorcycle ride.
-The 7-kilometre long cave is close to 100 metres high in places and is home to a glowing emerald pool which locals believe to reflect the skin of the Hindi god Indra.
+The seven-kilometre-long cave is close to 100 metres high in places and is home to a glowing emerald pool which locals believe to reflect the skin of the Hindu god Indra.

-The overall costs for visiting Kong For cave are divided as so:
+The overall costs for visiting Kong Lor cave are as follows:

 How much money would you budget for a trip to Laos?
-Head on over to our Facebook community to let us know and join thousands of like-minded travellers sharing hints and tips about travelling in Southeast Asia!
+Head on over to our Facebook community to let us know!

 Scroll to Top